spryker/spryker-docs/docs/pbc/all/discount-management/import-and-export-data/discount-import.md

 * [discount_store.csv](/docs/pbc/all/discount-management/import-and-export-data/file-details-discount-store.csv.html): allows you to link the discounts with the stores.
 * [discount_voucher.csv](/docs/pbc/all/discount-management/import-and-export-data/file-details-discount-voucher.csv.html) allows you to import information about vouchers.

-The table below provides details on Product Merchandising data importers, their purpose, CSV files, dependencies, and other details.
+The following table provides details about Product Merchandising data importers, their purpose, CSV files, dependencies, and other details.
 Each data importer contains links to CSV files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | DATA IMPORTER | PURPOSE | CONSOLE COMMAND | FILES | DEPENDENCIES |
 | --- | --- | --- | --- |--- |